-The steep radio spectral index suggests an MSP nature.
-However, in an MSP the optical emission arises only from the companion, which makes it difficult to generate the observed unusual colours.
-A white dwarf companion for an MSP could generate a UV excess (e.g., Rivera-Sandoval et al. 2015), or a redback MSP with a late-type, lowmass companion could produce red optical colours (e.g., Ferraro et al. 2001), but an MSP will not have both.
-Although irradiation of parts of a redback can make some parts hotter than others, examination of redbacks in globular cluster CMDs does not reveal similar examples of such different colours (e.g., Ferraro et al. 2001; Edmonds et al. 2002; Pallanca et al. 2013).
-A more plausible interpretation is that CX2/VLA8 is a transitional MSP (tMSP; Archibald et al. 2009; Hill et al. 2011; de Martino et al. 2013; Papitto et al. 2013; Linares et al. 2014) that switches between an accretion-powered LMXB (at the Chandra and HST observations) and a rotation-powered radio pulsar phase (when the VLA observation was performed), considering that its colour combination is similar to other LMXBs observed in GCs (e.g., Edmonds et al. 2002).
-Despite the type of the binary MSP, these scenarios are all challenged by the lack of variability in the counterpart (Figure 8), while orbital modulation is often observed in their optical light curves (e.g., Breton et al. 2013; Papitto et al. 2018).
-In all, we leave CX2/VLA8's nature unsettled until more robust evidence of a pulsar (e.g., radio pulsations) and/or of membership (e.g., via proper motion) is available.
+mass companion could produce red optical colours (e.g. Ferraro et al. 2001), but an MSP will not have both.
+Although irradiation of parts of a redback can make some parts hotter than others, examination of redbacks in globular cluster CMDs does not reveal similar examples of such different colours (e.g. Ferraro et al. 2001; Edmonds et al. 2002; Pallanca et al. 2013).
+A more plausible interpretation is that CX2/VLA8 is a transitional MSP (tMSP; Archibald et al. 2009; Hill et al. 2011; de Martino et al. 2013; Papitto et al. 2013; Linares et al.

+2014) that switches between an accretion-powered LMXB (at the Chandra and HST observations) and a rotation-powered radio pulsar phase (when the VLA observation was performed), considering that its colour combination is similar to other LMXBs observed in GCs (e.g. Edmonds et al. 2002).
+Despite the type of the binary MSP, these scenarios are all challenged by the lack of variability in the counterpart (Fig. 8), while orbital modulation is often observed in their optical light curves (e.g. Breton et al. 2013; Papitto et al. 2018).

+In all, we leave CX2/VLA8's nature unsettled until more robust evidence of a pulsar (e.g. radio pulsations) and/or of membership (e.g. via proper motion) is available.